Blessed are the meek, for they shall inherit the earth – Jesus (Matthew 5:5)

 God’s power shown through His meekness

-Question: How do you exercise the authority and power given to you?
-As a parent, as a husband/wife, as a worker, manager or Christian?
-Are you merciless in your pursuit of right and wrong?
-Or can those under you testify of your loving-kindness and gentleness despite their mistakes?
-There are many ways of doing the right thing.
-We need to exercise God’s disciplines with meekness!
+Question: How do you exercise the power and authority you have?
+As a parent, husband, wife, worker, manager, Christian etc. are you merciless in your pursuit of justice; or can those over whom you have authority testify of your mercy, gentleness and lovingkindness, despite their mistakes?
+We need to exercise discipline as God did, with meekness.

 The gift of meekness

 Seek the LORD, all you meek of the earth, who have upheld His justice.
 Seek righteousness, seek humility.
 It may be that you will be hidden in the day of the LORD’S anger.
 (Zephaniah 2:3).
 From man’s inception, he has resisted meekness.
 Pride, the love of self over God, manifested itself in the Garden.
 Man’s fall led to violence and oppression.
 Abel was murdered by his brother, Cain (Genesis 4), and violence continued to spread throughout earth until the flood (Genesis 6).

 Even after the flood, violence reared its ugly head.
 The inhabitants of Sodom and Gomorrah are good examples of this.
 Still today, violence rules: it rules in our hearts, our attitudes and in the way we think about ourselves and others.
 We need to be on constant guard to the violence birthed from pride, and remain in submission to the Holy Spirit.